Read More Information Here

 How do you know when your dog’s nails need cutting?
 Many times, we don’t realise Ralphs nails need cutting until we see him constantly biting them.
 Also, when walking on the carpet upstairs we can hear his nails pulling at the thread.
 This sometimes causes his nails to get stuck and pull which is not great when he’s running around.
 You may also notice a clicking noise when your dog walks on tiles or concrete.
 Whatever the reason, there are several options.
-The most obvious is go to a dog groomer but you may also want to learn how to trim your dogs nails that are overgrown at home.
+The most obvious is go to a dog groomer but you may also want to learn how to trim dog nails that are overgrown at home.
 And how to do it safely of course.

 All dog groomers will give your dogs nails a trim as part of the grooming session.
 Some allow you to just walk in and they will do it there and then.
 If you are looking to save a few quid or your better groomers is too far too travel, then time to find out how to do it yourself.

 The first time we tried to groom Ralphs nails it was extremely difficult.
 He didn’t want us to touch his feet.
 Wouldn’t let us near with the clippers.
 Scratch and clawed at us.
 It was so stressful for him and us, we gave up and took him to a groomer.
 The second time we tried we decided to try and distract him with treats.
 FAILED.
 He was not interested.
 Back to the groomers we went.
 Finally, we gave it one last shot.
 We used a Kong filled with peanut butter.
 My girlfriend held the kong so it didn’t roll away and I clipped his nails.
 VOILA!
 Nicely cut nails.
 No stress, no barking, no scratching and above all else, no sticking to the carpet.